 Frequently Asked Questions About Penetration Testing

-At Siege Cyber we understand that a penetration testing can be intimidating if it’s the first time you have needed the service and most organisations have a lot of questions.
-Below is a number of questions we regularly receive, if you still need answers please send us any questions and we will be happy to answer them for you.
+At Siege Cyber we understand that a penetration test can be intimidating if it’s the first time you have needed the service and most organisations have a lot of questions.
+Below is a number of questions we regularly receive.
+If you still need answers, please send us any questions and we will be happy to answer them for you.

 What is penetration testing?

 A Penetration Test (also known as ethical hacking, or a pen test) is an authorised hacking attempt, targeting your organisation’s IT network infrastructure, applications and employees.
 The purpose of the test is to identify security risks by actively attempting to exploit weaknesses in a controlled manner.
 Undertaking penetration testing allows you to proactively strengthen your organisation’s security practices.

 What’s the difference between a vulnerability assessment and a penetration test?

 A vulnerability assessment is the process of identifying if an organisation’s systems/applications have potential known security vulnerabilities.
 It involves one or more automated vulnerability scans, followed by a prioritised list of the vulnerabilities found, the severity and generic remediation advice.
 Scanning software is limited to identify only vulnerabilities it has signatures for (such as out-of-date software updates, incomplete deployment of security software etc).
 It cannot take into consideration business logic or find vulnerabilities that are unknown.
 Scans include networks, web applications, source code and ASV for PCI DSS.
 A penetration test has much greater potential breadth of scope and depth than a vulnerability assessment.
 It should only be conducted by certified cybersecurity professionals who use their experience and technical abilities to mimic multiple types of attack used by a cybercriminal, targeting both known and unknown vulnerabilities.
 Unlike a vulnerability scan, where identified vulnerabilities are not exploited, in a penetration test, the tester will modify their approach to provide proof of vulnerability through exploitation, to gain access to the secure systems or stored sensitive information that a malicious attack could compromise.

 What is the penetration testing process?